Polyprenyl ImmunostimulantThis page contains information on Polyprenyl Immunostimulant for veterinary use.

 DOSAGE AND ADMINISTRATION

-Forty 10 to 11 week old, specific pathogen-free cats of both sexes were enrolled into placebo-controlled, randomized, double-blinded virus challenge study.
-The cats were challenged with feline herpesvirus (FeHV-1; rhinotracheitis virus strain SGE).
-Twenty randomly selected animals (experimental group) received 0.25 ml/kg (0.5mg/kg) of Polyprenyl Immunostimulant orally twice daily on days 0 through 14 days post-challenge (DPC); the other twenty cats (placebo group) received equal amount of placebo solution.
-The cats were examined for clinical signs daily for 15 DPC, and clinical scores were recorded.
-All cats enrolled in the study tolerated the administration well, no adverse effects were noted.
-No toxicity was observed with the substance.
+Thirty-eight 6- to 11-week old, specific pathogen-free cats of both sexes were enrolled into a placebo-controlled, randomized, double-blinded virus challenge study.
+The cats were challenged with feline rhinotracheitis virus.
+Twenty randomly selected animals (experimental group) received 0.25 ml/kg (0.5mg/kg) of Polyprenyl Immunostimulant orally twice daily on days 0 through 14 days post-challenge (DPC); the other eighteen cats (placebo group) received an equal amount of placebo solution.
+The cats were examined for clinical signs daily, and clinical scores (0 = Absence, 1 = Moderate, clear, serous, 2 = Severe, mucopurulent) were recorded daily.

 SHIPPING AND STORAGE

 Polyprenyl Immunostimulant is shipped in individual vials of 10 ml or in packages of 6 vials.
-Polyprenyl Immunostimulant is stable for at least 12 months.
-Should be stored in dark at temperatures above freezing, recommended between 1 - 30 °C. Refrigeration after opening is recommended.
+Store at 2-8 °C (36 - 46 °F).
 Must not be frozen: freezing and thawing may cause precipitation of the product from the solution.

 Manufactured by: Sass & Sass, Inc., 115A Flint Rd., Oak Ridge, TN 37830